-Bringing real snowflakes inside individually is next to impossible.
+Bringing real snowflakes inside one-at-a-time is next to impossible.
 The snowy globs on your shoes and gloves don’t count, either.
-So, to work around this conundrum, we've come up with the Magic Crystal Snowflake.
-This special snowflake is just a beautiful and unique as a snowflake from the sky, but it won’t melt and it’s a heck of a lot easier to see!
-Besides, the Borax Crystal Snowflake uses some fun hands-on chemistry and makes a perfect holiday experiment for a perfect holiday decoration.
+So, to work around this conundrum, here’s a solution using a Borax Crystal Snowflake instead of real snow.
+This special snowflake is almost just as beautiful and unique as a snowflake you capture from the sky.
+However, it won’t melt and it’s a heck of a lot easier to see!
+Besides, the Borax Crystal Snowflake uses some fun, hands-on chemistry and makes a perfect holiday experiment for a perfect holiday decoration.

 - Boiling water